yuvarani03/lab-node-getting-started/README.md

 Just as before, check the corresponding test to see if there's anything else that needs to be added.

 ### Output
+Running our tests with Mocha is super easy; you just have to run npm test.

 ```
  npm test